 San Cristóbal airport is on the edge of town (Puerto Baquerizo Moreno).
 It takes less than 5 minutes by taxi to anywhere in town.

 IMPORTANT: Please note that the airport code for San Cristóbal is “SCY” and “San Cristóbal” is specifically identified as the destination on flight schedules and information screens.
-If you see flights to “Galápagos”, it probably means Baltra (GPS), the airport that serves Santa Cruz (it was the first airport on the islands).
+The airport for Santa Cruz is on the island of Baltra; also known as South Seymour; code: “GPS”.

 Flights are scheduled to get passengers to San Cristóbal and Baltra in time for departing flights and to take passengers from arrival in the morning.